May 15, 2022; revised December 12, 2022

 Pañcakkhandhā May Become Pañcupādānakkhandhā Instantly

-4. By that time we become aware of the rupa (or ārammaṇa) the mind may have already attached to that ārammaṇa based on our gati.
+4. By the time we become aware of the rupa (or ārammaṇa) the mind may have already attached to that ārammaṇa based on our gati.

 - Thus, if one sees a figure compatible with one’s gati, the initial “attraction” has already taken place, and one is already taking a “second look” by the time one becomes aware of it.